 A sovereign government that issues its own floating rate fiat currency is not revenue constrained.
 In other words, taxes are not needed to fund the government.
 This point is graphically described by Warren Mosler as follows:

-what happens if you were to go to your local IRS office to pay [your taxes] with actual cash?
+What happens if you were to go to your local IRS office to pay [your taxes] with actual cash?
 First, you would hand over your pile of currency to the person on duty as payment.
 Next, he’d count it, give you a receipt and, hopefully, a thank you for helping to pay for social security, interest on the national debt, and the Iraq war.
 Then, after you, the tax payer, left the room he’d take that hard-earned cash you just forked over and throw it in a shredder.

-Yes, it gets thrown it
+Yes, it gets destroyed!

 — The 7 Deadly Frauds of Economic Policy, page 14, Warren Mosler